aws-samples/eks-workshop-v2/website/docs/servicemesh/30-authentication-and-authorization/index.md

 ---
-title: Authenticating and Authorizing end-users with Istio and Auth0
+title: Authenticating and Authorizing with Istio and Auth0
 sidebar_position: 30
 weight: 5
 ---